 MYTH: Baby food companies care more about profits than the health of our children

 - FACT: While I cannot speak for all baby food companies, I am very happy to know that companies like Little Spoon are making big strides to be as transparent with parents as possible when it comes to the trace amounts of heavy metals in their food products.
 And frankly, I don’t think they could be any more transparent and empowering for parents!
 Little Spoon is testing for 500+ toxins and contaminants including heavy metals, pesticides and plasticizers and sharing the results of every food batch with the public.
-The results are displayed on every single Babyblend product page and any product that falls outside of their safe threshold will be discarded and not sold.
-To put it into perspective, they will not allow more than 1 single raindrop in an Olympic-size pool when it comes to traces of heavy metals.
-That is incredibly minimal!
+The results are displayed on every single Babyblends, Cereal, and Biteables product page and any product that falls outside of their safe threshold will be discarded and not sold.
 This shows their commitment to the health and safety of all children and choosing that over business profits.
 I hope that with the Little Spoon, Big Change initiative, other major baby food companies will follow suit.

 When choosing the right baby foods for your child many questions may arise.
 We hope we were able to shed light on the facts surrounding common baby food myths when it comes to heavy metals.
 Together you can make informed decisions to help boost your confidence with the baby food choices you make.